 Implementation of the new General Data Protection Regulation (GDPR)

 On May 25, 2018, the new General Data Protection Regulation (GDPR), which uniformly regulates Data Protection in the EU member states, was implemented.
 This increased the requirements for processing your personal data.
-As part of your participation in CoBi, you should have already been informed about the Data Protection aspects.
-The handling of your data described in the Participant Information and Declaration of Consent will continue to apply.
+As part of your participation in the CoBi, you should have already been informed about the Data Protection aspects.
+The handling of your data described in the Participant Information and Informed Consent will continue to apply.

 Below you will find a brief overview of the rights laid down in the GDPR (Article 12 et seq.
 GDPR):

 The legal basis for processing your personal data in the CoBi is your voluntary written Informed Consent in accordance with the GDPR as well as the Declaration of Helsinki (Declaration of the World Medical Association on Ethical Principles for Medical Research on Human Beings) and the Guideline for Good Clinical Practice.
 At the same time as the GDPR, the revised Federal Data Protection Act and the new Data Protection Regulations of the German Federal States have come into force in Germany.

 You have the following rights regarding your data (Article 13 ff.
 GDPR, §§ 32 ff.
 Federal Data Protection Act):